Toyota Corolla Common Problems and Solutions

 Solution:

-In some cases, this will be caused by misaligned suspension, but there is something to try before you order a new suspension system from us.
-Check the tyres, and try replacing them so that they are matching.
-Mismatched tyres, especially on older cars, can dramatically affect driving.
+In some cases, this may be caused by misaligned suspension, but there is something to try before you order a new suspension system from us.
+Check the tyres, and try replacing them so that they match.
+Mismatched tyres, especially on older cars, can significantly affect driving.

 Difficulty level